shuang26/tp/docs/DeveloperGuide.md

 * Prefers typing to mouse interactions
 * Is reasonably comfortable using CLI apps

-**Value proposition**: CareBook helps daycare teachers manage classroom and parent communication by providing instant CLI access to students’ and parents' contacts and streamlining repetitive tasks like daily attendance and maintaining student records.
+**Value proposition**: CareBook helps daycare teachers manage classroom and parent communication by providing instant CLI access to students' information and streamlining repetitive tasks like daily attendance and maintaining student records.

 ### User stories